 This comparison makes it pretty evident that the Mare Nostrum was developed in the 1950s.

 The following picture shows a Panerai compass at the “History and Legend” exhibition from September 2015 in Singapore.
 The exhibition was hosted by Richemont Panerai.
-The type of compass shown in the picture was developed in 1955 and is definitely not from the 1940s.
+The compass shown in the picture is a GPF 4/55.
+It is definitely not from the 1940s.
 It seems that the continuous misrepresentation of vintage products made by G. Panerai e Figlio is part of Richemont’s marketing strategy to justify some of their models.

 As mentioned above, most publications have just copied the scrace information that was printed on the Officine Panerai SpA advertisment from 1993, without conducting an own investigation.

 The only exception is “Panerai – An Italian Story”.
 The authors of this book have obviously done some real research and used common sense when it comes to placing the Mare Nostrum into the appropriate time frame.
 The Mare Nostrum is correctly shown in the “postwar period” of the book.

 In 2005 a vintage Mare Nostrum prototype surfaced at a Christie’s auction in Geneva.
 Renowned experts in the field of vintage Panerai watches inspected the watch and gave their ok.
 The Mare Nostrum was sold for CHF 132.000 (Swiss Francs) to Angelo Bonati, CEO of Richemont Panerai.
 The watch became part of the Richemont Museo Panerai Collection.

 According to information I have received, the watch had been sitting somewhere in France before the auction.